ndjakovic19/IT_Bootcamp_final_project/README.md

 - First, you will need to install:
     - NodeJS (v14.15.1) - (https://nodejs.org/en/)
     - npm - package manager za NodeJS

 - Afterwards, you will need to clone the repository:
     - git clone (https://github.com/ndjakovic19/IT_Bootcamp_final_project)
     - Go to the root folder and run the following commands:
         - npm install
-        - npm install axios
+        - npm install axios (v0.20.0)
-        - npm install react-router-dom
+        - npm install react-router-dom(v5.2.0)
-        - npm install styled-components
+        - npm install styled-components(v5.2.1)
-        - npm install react-slideshow-images
+        - npm install react-slideshow-image(v3.4.3)
-        - npm install react-icons--save
+        - npm install react-icons--save(v4.2.0)
-    - After installing, run npm start to run the application
+    - After installing, npm start to run the application
     - Open (http://localhost:3000) to view it in the browser.

 ## Description